Educational

 When customers receive their orders on time at the correct address, they're more likely to become repeat buyers and recommend your business to others.

-A mid-sized e-commerce company processing 50,000 orders per month implemented address verification and saw:
+Consider a mid-sized e-commerce company processing 50,000 orders per month.
+Based on industry averages, implementing address verification could yield results like:

 3. How Address Verification Works Behind the Scenes